FabriBertani/Plugin.XamarinAppRating/README.md

 /// </summary>
 public Task PerformPlatformRateAppAsync(string packageName = null, string applicationId = null)
 ```
-The **packageName** property must be null for iOS only.
+If the device current OS version is 10.3 or newer, this method will raise an in-app review popup of your current application.
+Otherwise for older iOS versions, it will open the store page on browser.

-If device's current OS version is 10.3 or newer, this method would raise in-app review popup of your current application.
-Otherwise for older iOS versions, this method will open the store page on browser in order to users rate the app.
+If neither main nor alternative methods work, it will display an alert announcing the error.

-The **applicationId** is the StoreId of your iOS app.
-It's optional but you should provide it as an alternative to open the store in browser.
+`packageName` property must be null for iOS only.

-If both main and alternative methods fail it will display an alert announcing the error.
+`applicationId` property is the **_StoreId_** of your iOS app, it's optional but you should provide it as an alternative to open the store in browser.

 ### UWP
 ```csharp